Popolit/MyFirstRhythmGame/README.md

 <br>
 .
 Or, You can also make new Chart Files.<br>
 .
 Refer to my charts to make your own chart file.<br>
 .
-You need to make chart file in Data folder<br>
+You need to make chart file(file name must be same with title tag) in Data folder<br>
 .
+You need to put in Song file(file name must be same with title tag) in Sound folder<br>
+.
+You need to put Image file(file name must be same with title tag and file must be png format) in Image floder<br> .
 ChartFile format : Sample.txt<br>
 <br>
 <hr/>